HjalmarrSv/Spell-Checker/README.md

 <b>In Windows</b>

 Install Anaconda and clone the base installation.
 Install above apps by opening a terminal in the cloned instance.
 Possibly you will only be able to install only a few TF versions.
 Try 1.9 for any code 1.x, or else 2.0 if you are willing to change the code.

+When running and you encounter crashes, remove all graphics applications in the Tray, e.g. [manufacturer] settings and [manufacturer] experience.